grafana/loki/docs/sources/api/_index.md

 ## Format query

 ```
-GET /loki/api/v1/format_query?query="<logql-query>"
+GET /loki/api/v1/format_query
+POST /loki/api/v1/format_query
 ```

+Params:
+- `query`: A LogQL query string.
+Can be passed as URL param (`?query=<query>`) in case of both `GET` and `POST`.
+Or as form value in case of `POST`.

 `/loki/api/v1/format_query` exposes endpoint to format LogQL queries.
+It returns error if passed LogQL is invalid.
 It is exposed by all the Loki components.
-It's mainly helpful in improve readability and debugging experience of LogQL queries.
+It's mainly helpful in improving readability and debugging experience of LogQL queries.

 ## List series